-In the last 14 years, Celia has released six albums with Nashville based string band Della Mae, Boston-based vintage rock project SAY Darling, and "washboard-rock" duo Avi & Celia.
+In the last 10 years, Celia has released six albums with Nashville based string band Della Mae.
 In 2014 Della Mae was nominated for a Best Bluegrass Album GRAMMY for their record "This World Oft Can Be".
-Della Mae's most recent album "Headlight" has been lauded as "...powerful writing, soaring vocals, and moving musical unity — challenge us, energize us, and touch us as they light the way.
+Their most recent album "Headlight" has been described as "...powerful writing, soaring vocals, and moving musical unity — challenge us, energize us, and touch us as they light the way.
 This is an album on which you can feel the emotions of the group in each song as they evoke anger, sadness, hopelessness, and joy".
 (No Depression)

 The all-female Della Mae has performed in 20 countries with the US Department of State's cultural diplomacy program "American Music Abroad".
 Woodsmith spoke about her experiences with travel and music at TEDx Piscataqua River in Portsmouth, NH in a talk called "A Soft Drink and a Song in the Hills of Pakistan".

 In 2016 Woodsmith took a hiatus from touring to write, listen, and reflect about her years on the road.
-With her husband she biked 1.700 miles from Geneva, Switzerland to Vlorë, Albania, completing a physical task that she "never dreamed she could accomplish".
+With her husband she road-biked 1.700 miles from Geneva, Switzerland to Vlorë, Albania.
 In that time off she was able to write and record for her debut solo record "Cast Iron Shoes".
-Recorded in New York City, at The Seaside Lounge in Brooklyn, NY the album combines raw, roots-rock with heart-searing songs like "Sicily" which paint a solemn picture of the global refugee crisis.
+The all original album combines raw, roots-rock with heart-searing songs like "Sicily" which paint a solemn picture of the global refugee crisis.
 When not on the road with Della Mae Woodsmith performs with roots-rock band Say Darling and with them has released two albums of original music.